doc4d/docs/docs/ViewPro/method-list.md

 The `VP CREATE TABLE` command <!-- REF #_method_.VP CREATE TABLE.Summary -->creates a table in the specified range<!-- END REF -->.

 In *rangeObj*, pass the cell range where the table will be created.
-If you specify a *source*:

 In *name*, pass a name for the table.
 The name: